-This information applies to Scotland
+This information applies to Scotland.

-What is mental health?
+What is mental health

-Mental wellbeing means different things to different people but is likely to involve feelings of being in control, a degree of satisfaction with life, self esteem, optimism, and a sense of belonging.
+Mental well-being means different things to different people but is likely to involve feelings of being in control, a degree of satisfaction with life, self-esteem, optimism and a sense of belonging.

-What are mental health problems?
+What are mental health problems

-- talk to a counsellor or therapist.
-Your GP might be able to refer you to a counsellor or therapist or you can arrange it yourself, although this is likely to involve a cost.
-See the Counselling and Psychotherapy in Scotland website at www.cosca.org.uk or the British Association for Counselling and Psychotherapy website at www.bacp.co.uk.
+- talk to a counsellor or therapist - your GP might refer you to a counsellor or therapist.
+You can arrange this yourself but there might be a cost.
+Check the Counselling and Psychotherapy in Scotland website or the British Association for Counselling and Psychotherapy website.

 What to do in an emergency

-If the person has been having problems for some time, you may want to check if they know where to get more help.
+If the person has been having problems for some time, you might want to check if they know where to get more help.
 You could suggest any of the sources of help listed above.